KRTac/orbiter-sensor-2020-mount/README.md

-# Orbiter filament sensor 2020 mount
+# Orbiter Filament Sensor 2020 Mount

 Use this on a printer using 2020 extrusions if you use the [Orbiter extruder](https://www.orbiterprojects.com/orbiter-v2-0/) and, like me, don't/can't have the filament sensor mounted on the extruder.